 This pie is TO.
 LIVE.
 FOR. ! ! !

-I saw the call to arms for all pie makers to the Pie Party on Gluten-Free Girl’s blog and thought immediately of this tart.
+I got a basket of lovely fresh strawberries at the market and thought immediately of this tart.
 I used to make it often.
 It was my go-to dessert for fancy dinners when I wanted to impress guests, but I have neglected it lately.
-I don’t know why (I seem to go through stages of making certain foods a lot, then forgetting about them when new loves come along – fickle me), because this is a pie worthy of keeping close and parading around often.
+I don't know why (I seem to go through stages of making certain foods a lot, then forgetting about them when new loves come along - fickle me), because this is a pie worthy of keeping close and parading around often.